 After a stroke, the length of time that the paralysis lasts depends on the brain’s ability to recover and the outside support we give.

-The brain jumps into action within minutes of a stroke attack.
+The brain jumps into action within minutes of the stroke attack.
 This post chronicles the brain’s stroke recovery journey; the recovery speed varies with time.
 It works faster in the first three months and then slows down in the last three months.

 It is a continuous journey.
 However, for description and management purposes, subject experts classify the recovery journey into five phases;